 Send an email or get on the phone with a nearby friend or neighbor and see if you can help them out.
-Who knows, perhaps they're leaving to Costa Rica next week and would love knowing their beloved dog is in good hands!
+Who knows, perhaps there are leaving to Costa Rica next week and would love knowing their beloved dog is in good hands!

 Earn Quick Cash Online

-They're many ways to earn fast money online but they're even more ways to lose it just as quickly!
+There are many ways to earn fast money online but there are even more ways to lose it just as quickly!
 Here are several surefire ways to make a few bucks...

 NOW IT'S YOUR TURN!